Cream Of Asparagus Soup

 This post may contain affiliate links.
 See my disclosure policy.

-This cream of asparagus soup recipe is creamy, rich, nutritious, and flavorful.
-It’s easy to prepare and makes fabulous leftovers.
+My cream of asparagus soup recipe is creamy, rich, nutritious, and flavorful.
+It’s easy to make and can be made on the stovetop, in the Instant Pot, or in the slow cooker.

 cream of asparagus soup in bowls with a drizzle of cream on top.